 Q: How long is the insurance authorization process?

-A: The insurance authorization process can take anywhere from one to six weeks depending on the insurance provider and where they are located.
+A: The insurance authorization process can take anywhere from one to six weeks depending on the insurance provider and where they are located in relation to Winston-Salem, NC.
 The process may be prolonged if all needed medical records are not turned in to us.

 Q: Is there any financial assistance for people needing help with their out-of-pocket expenses/deductibles?